The reasons why some prayers may fail.

 5. ASKING FOR PEOPLE TO BE ‘CHANGED’

-It is not unusual for us to bring the behaviour of other people to the Lord in prayer, asking him to change them as such.
+It is certainly not unusual for us to bring the behaviour of other people to the Lord in prayer, maybe asking him to change them as such.
 There are many situations that justifiably encourage us in our thinking to do so:

 - Watching our loved ones suffer through their own ‘bad habits’;

-- Emotional pain in our close relationships;
+- Suffering ourselves from emotional and maybe physical pain in our close relationships;

 5.1 Will God change other people for us?